rubrikinc/rubrik-sdk-for-powershell/README.md

 3. Run `Set-ExecutionPolicy` using the parameter `RemoteSigned` or `Bypass`.
 4. Run `Install-Module -Name Rubrik` to download the module from the PowerShell Gallery.
 Note that the first time you install from the remote repository it may ask you to first trust the repository.

+Once installation is complete, you can validate that the module exists by running `Get-Module -ListAvailable Rubrik`.

 # Usage Instructions

-To see all of the imported commands, use `Get-Command -Module Rubrik`.
+1. To see all of the imported commands, use `Get-Command -Module Rubrik`.

-To see help for any single cmdlet, use `Get-Help <cmdlet>` combined with any of the optional parameters: `-Detailed` or `-Examples` or `-Full`
+2. To see help for any single cmdlet, use `Get-Help <cmdlet>` combined with any of the optional parameters: `-Detailed` or `-Examples` or `-Full`

+##### Connecting to a Rubrik Cluster

+To begin using the module, create a connection to a Rubrik cluster and retrieve a token.
+To do this, use `Connect-Rubrik` with the option of using a `-Credential` object or a combination of a `-Username` string and a `-Password` secure string.
+If no parameters are passed, the function will prompt for credentials.
+A successful connection will result in the following message being output: `You are now connected to the Rubrik API`.

+To review connection information, list the contents of `$RubrikConnection` to see the header, server, userid, and token details.
+Note that the token value is valid for the current session only and does expire.

+##### Using safe commands to gain comfort

+If you're new to PowerShell, it's worth using the `safe` commands - ones that do not alter data - to begin learning how the module works.
+Here are a few examples:

+1. `Get-RubrikMount` - Lists all active Live Mounts and Instant Recoveries known to the cluster.
+2. `Get-RubrikSLA` - Lists all SLA Domains.
+3. `Get-RubrikTask` - Lists all `daily` or `weekly` tasks executed by the cluster.
+4. `Get-RubrikVersion` - Lists the running version.

 # Future